 - Codelets (10%): Each day that we have class, we will assign one or two small problems called "codelets".
-These codelets will be due at 11pm on the day of our following class meeting.
-(For example, a codelet assigned on Monday would be due the following Wednesday at 11pm).
+These codelets will be due at 11:59pm on the day of our following class meeting.
+(For example, a codelet assigned on Monday would be due the following Wednesday at 11:59pm).
 The instructions for each codelet will be posted on Discord along with at least one test input and output.
-They will be graded right or wrong, with no partial credit.
-Style will not be part of the grade.
-The lowest three codelet scores will be dropped. - Programming Projects (50%):.
+The lowest three codelet scores will be dropped. - Programming Projects (40%):.
 You will be given 2 weeks to complete each of the 6 projects in this class.
-Each project will require you to write a program larger than those given in the codelet assignments. - Weekly Quizzes (10%): Weekly quizzes will be taken online on your own time on Wednesday each week.
-Each one has a time limit of 30 minutes, and likely can be completed in less time. - Labs (10%): Weekly labs make up an important part of this course.
+Each project will require you to write a program larger than those given in the codelet assignments.
+Your name must appear at the top of each program submitted for full credit on each project. - Labs (10%): Weekly labs make up an important part of this course.
 We will cover material in labs that is not covered in the rest of class and vice versa.
-Your lab grade will be based on attendance and making productive use of your lab time. - Final Exam (20%) The final exam is a timed, 3-hour written exam given in person on Monday, May 15th from 7:00-10:00pm.
+Your lab grade will be based on attendance and making productive use of your lab time.